- 4 small pears

 - 1 sheet frozen puff pastry, thawed

 - Core pears from bottom, leaving stems intact.
 Peel pears; cut 1/4 in. from the bottom of each to level if necessary.

 - In a large saucepan, combine the water, sugar, honey, lemon halves, cinnamon and cloves.
 Split vanilla bean and scrape seeds; add bean and seeds to sugar mixture.
 Bring to a boil.
 Reduce heat; place pears on their sides in saucepan and poach, uncovered, for 16-20 minutes or until pears are almost tender, basting occasionally with poaching liquid.

 - Remove pears with a slotted spoon; cool slightly.
 Strain and reserve 1-1/2 cups poaching liquid; set aside.

 - Unfold puff pastry on a lightly floured surface.
 Cut into 1/2-in.-wide strips.
+Brush lightly with beaten egg.
 Starting at the bottom of a pear, wrap a pastry strip around pear, adding additional strips until pear is completely wrapped in pastry.
 Repeat with remaining pears and puff pastry.

 Reviews forHoneyed Pears in Puff Pastry